dearvn/real-estate-starter/README.md

 A standardized, organized, object-oriented foundation for building high-quality WordPress Plugins in real estate field

 ## Branches
-* Branch v1 as sample project to learn Wordpress Hooks: taxonomy, post, category, meta box, filters
+* Branch v1 as sample project to learn action and filter in Wordpress: taxonomy, post, category, meta box, filters
+* Maybe it will save your time as you begin to learn Wordpress.

 ## Study Cases in branch v1
 * 1. I want to add custom field to category and show on list in admin